TsilaAllaoui/GasyBoy/README.md

 ## ⛔ **About ROM and illegal stuff**

 **All stuff related to Nintendo belongs to Nintendo**.
 I don't support piracy so **FIND ROMS ON YOUR OWN**.
-Or for tesing purpose, use test roms available [here](https://github.com/c-sp/gameboy-test-roms/) (roms are in .gb extension).
+Or for tesing purpose, use test roms available [here](https://github.com/retrio/gb-test-roms) (roms are in .gb extension).
+- Note that the repo of the test-roms are submodule of the project

 ## 🛠️ **Building**